 It is assumed that students will have completed a four-year program in Psychology which has been accredited by the Australian Psychological Society.
 It is also assumed that students will have completed PSYC6503 Clinical Psychology with Adults.

-This course is taught in intensive mode during the week before commencement of Semester 1 and during Week 1 of Semester 1.
+This course is taught in intensive mode before commencement of Semester 1, 36 hours over 6 days